-Though not a consistent performer, it has been able to beat its benchmark as well as category average returns over the long periods.
-This is a good fund for a long term investment.
+Though not a consistent performer, it has been able to beat its benchmark as well as category average returns over longer periods.
+This is a good fund for a long-term investment.

 One of the most consistent performers in the large-cap space since its inception.
-The fund has almost the complete corpus invested in large-cap (99.86%) stocks.
+The fund has almost its complete corpus invested in large-cap (100%) stocks.

 Axis Bluechip Fund has been ranked as the highest in terms of consistency, capture ratio & risk-adjusted score as per ZFunds Ratings.